joanpablo/reactive_forms/README.md

 }
 ```

-> As you can see from the above example the usage of **ReactiveDropdownField** is almost the same as the usage of a common [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html), except for the additional _formControlName_ and _validationMessages_ properties.
+> As you can see from the above example, the usage of **ReactiveDropdownField** is almost the same as the usage of a common [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html), except for the additional _formControlName_ and _validationMessages_ properties.

-## **ReactiveValueListenableBuilder** to listen when value changes in a **FormControl**
+## **ReactiveValueListenableBuilder** to Listen for Value Changes in a **FormControl**

-If you want to rebuild a widget each time a FormControl value changes you could use the **ReactiveValueListenableBuilder** widget.
+If you want to rebuild a widget each time a FormControl value changes, you can use the **ReactiveValueListenableBuilder** widget.

-In the following example we are listening for changes in _lightIntensity_.
-We change that value with a **ReactiveSlider** and show all the time the value in a **Text** widget:
+In the following example, we are listening for changes in _lightIntensity_.
+We change that value with a **ReactiveSlider** and show the value in a **Text** widget all the time:

 ```dart
 final form = FormGroup({